 View and analyze subscription data to better understand how your subscriptions are performing.
 Filter data by Territory, App, Subscription Type, and more in Sales and Trends in App Store Connect.

-Subscription Summary Page.
+Subscription summary page.
 Get an overview of your subscriptions — including data on overall subscription performance, daily number of active paid subscriptions, retention and conversion rates, cancellation reasons, and more.
-You can use data on this page to help inform your strategy.
+You can use the data on this page to help inform your strategy.
 For example, if your introductory offers have a low conversion rate, you might consider revising your in-app messaging to better explain your subscription’s value or extending the duration of the offers to give customers more time to experience your subscription’s value before making the decision to purchase.

-Subscription State Page.
+Subscription state page.
 View your total active subscriptions based on their current state: standard price, introductory offers, promotional offers, and billing retry.
 Use this data to measure your subscriptions’ growth over time.
 For example, group data by Proceeds Rate to understand how many subscriptions earned a higher proceeds rate after one year.
 Filter or group data by different dimensions, such as Territory, Promotional Offer, Subscription, and more for additional insight.

-Subscription Retention Page.
+Subscription retention page.
 View data related to your subscription retention, as well as data on conversion rates for your introductory and promotional offers.
 The Retention Trends for Standard Paid Subscriptions section shows the percentage of subscriptions that were renewed for consecutive periods.
 You can filter this information by a specific subscription to understand which start months have the highest retention and investigate contributing factors — for example, launching new content in a particular month or a seasonal marketing campaign.
 This can help inform your engagement and retention efforts.

-Subscription Reports.
+Subscription reports.
 You can download daily reports containing all of this information plus additional details, such as anonymized start date and days before canceling.